Panos512/Ted-First-Assignment/README.md

-# Ted-First-Assignment
+# Data-Mining-Techniques-Course-First-Assignment

-Ted assignment 1
+The 1st assignment for "Data Mining Techniques" course of UoA-DIT

 Installing requirements: